imteekay/web-performance-research/react/elements.md

 };
 ```

-With the Element as an optimization
+## With the Element as an optimization

+Because the slow components are not part of the same component that re-renders, they are outside the re-rendered component, that way they will be intacted, without the unnecessary re-render.

 ```js
 const App = () => {